raspberrypi/documentation/hardware/raspberrypi/bootmodes/host.md

 # USB host boot mode

-**USB host boot is available on the Raspberry Pi 3B, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.
-The 3A+ only supports mass storage boot, not network boot.**
+**USB host boot is available on Raspberry Pi 3B, 3B+, 3A+, and 2B v1.2 only.
+Raspberry Pi 3A+ only supports mass storage boot, not network boot.**

 The USB host boot mode follows this sequence: